Online Engineering Programs in Illinois (IL)

 Engineering provides an abundance of opportunities for professionals throughout Illinois (IL).
-The Bureau of Labor Statistics (BLS May 2016) reported that there were 90,510 engineering and architectural jobs in the state, which comprises more than one-and-a-half percent of all occupations statewide.
-The bulk of these professionals were mechanical engineers (14,500 workers in IL), industrial engineers (13,270), or civil engineers (10,710).
+The Bureau of Labor Statistics (BLS May 2020) reported that there were 80,930 engineering and architectural jobs in the state, which comprises almost one-and-a-half percent of all occupations statewide.
+The bulk of these professionals were mechanical engineers (12,520 workers in IL), industrial engineers (12,480), or civil engineers (10,500).

-Not only is engineering a lucrative occupation in Illinois and nationwide, but also job opportunities are expected to grow in the coming decade; as proof of point, the BLS (October 2016) projected significant growth in many fields of engineering between 2014 and 2024 across the country.
-The following subfields are expected to boast the highest growth percentage over that time period:
+Not only is engineering a lucrative occupation in Illinois and nationwide, but also job opportunities are expected to grow in the coming decade; as proof of point, the BLS (May 2020) projected significant growth in many fields of engineering between 2019 and 2029 across the country.
+The following subfields are expected to boast the highest growth percentage over that period:

 To support the various fields of engineering, there are several prominent professional organizations in Illinois.
-These offer a number of benefits for engineers such as networking, journals or newsletters, conferences, continuing education opportunities, and credentialing services.
+These offer several benefits for engineers such as networking, journals or newsletters, conferences, continuing education opportunities, and credentialing services.
 Here are a few of the well-regarded engineering societies that operate in the state:

 With the relatively high salaries, bright growth outlook, and ample professional support, becoming an engineer in IL can be an enticing prospect.
 While some of these workers seek preparation for the career through traditional, on-campus degrees, there’s a growing trend toward online engineering programs, particularly in computer-related specializations and at the graduate degree level.
 For engineering students who work full time, have family commitments, or live in rural regions of the state, a distance-based degree may be a more convenient starting point in an engineering career.

 This guide features several online engineering programs in Illinois, exceptional professors, and accreditation information.